MICRODEM GIS Course Lab 2: Projections and Horizontal Datums

 TIGER shapefile of your home county

-would give you a fast map already zoomed to a good scale, but in this case
+would give you a fast map with a UTM projection already zoomed to a good scale, but in this case

 we want to compare different projections.
 For future labs this is